1947 Negro World Series: Background

 The Cleveland Buckeyes were making their second appearance in the World Series after winning the NAL pennant (they subsequently beat Washington in four games for the title).
-In a time where both leagues had teams play an uneven amount of games, Cleveland had a winning percentage of .778 with their 42-12 record, which exceeded the Kansas City Monarchs (52-32, .619) for the pennant.
+In a time where both leagues had teams play an uneven number of games, Cleveland had a winning percentage of .778 with their 42–12 record, which exceeded the Kansas City Monarchs (52–32, .619) for the pennant.

 As for the Cubans, they had started play in the NNL in 1935 but had disbanded for two years before returning in 1939.
 They were part of a distinct history that had employed many international players that ranged beyond just Cuba, such as Puerto Rico.
-With a record and percentage of 43-19-1 (.694), they outmatched the Newark Eagles (50-38-1, .568).
+With a record and percentage of 43-19-1 (.694), they outmatched the Newark Eagles (50–38–1, .568).

 This would ultimately prove to be the penultimate Series ever played by the two Negro leagues.
 Integration of black players into Major League Baseball in 1947 had shifted attention in the newspapers and crowds away from the Negro Leagues as defectors like Jackie Robinson and Larry Doby took center stage for the National League and American League.

-Buckeyes Al Smith, Sam Jethroe, Quincy Trouppe, Webbo Clarke, and Sam Jones would join the major leagues in the following years while Cubans Minnie Minoso, Ray Noble, Pat Scantlebury, and Lino Donoso made it to the majors.
+Buckeyes Al Smith, Sam Jethroe, Quincy Trouppe, Webbo Clarke, and Sam Jones would join the major leagues in the following years while Cubans Minnie Minoso, Ray Noble, Pat Scantlebury, and Lino Donoso also joined the major leagues.